 \subsubsection{Heralded auto-correlation characterization}

-To characterize the single-photon nature of the signal photons, we perform a heralded Hanbury-Brown-Twiss (HBT) measurement (Fig.~\ref{fig:network}A), in which the signal photon channel is split with a fiber beam splitter, and coincidences between the two output channels are counted, with conditioning by the heralding channel on both signal channels.
+To characterize the single-photon nature of the signal photons, we perform a heralded Hanbury-Brown-Twiss (HBT) measurement (Fig.~\ref{fig:network}a), in which the signal photon channel is split with a fiber beam splitter, and coincidences between the two output channels are counted, with conditioning by the heralding channel on both signal channels.
 Coincidences corresponding to $\Delta n = 0$ occur when both signal channels receive a click within a time window $\Delta t$ after a click on the herald channel.
 Coincidences corresponding to $\Delta n \neq 0$ occur when both signal channels receive a click after two different heralding photons, where the signal clicks are in the windows $\Delta t$ after their respective heralds, and the two heralds are spaced by $\Delta n$ clicks on the heralding channel.

-To choose the acceptance window duration $\Delta t$ for Fig.~\ref{fig:network}A, we first found the heralded auto-$g^{(2)}(0)$ as a function of $\Delta t$ in post-processing (Fig.~\ref{fig:autog2}A).
-We find that the photons maintain single photon behavior ($g^{(2)}(0) < 0.5$) across the correlation time (about 0.5~ns), and choose $\Delta t=$~0.2~ns for the rest of the analysis.
+To choose the acceptance window duration $\Delta t$ for Fig.~\ref{fig:network}a, we first found the heralded auto-$g^{(2)}(0)$ as a function of $\Delta t$ in post-processing (Fig.~\ref{fig:autog2}a).
+We find that the photons maintain single photon behavior ($g^{(2)}(0) < 0.5$) across the correlation time ($\approx$~0.32~ns), and choose $\Delta t=$~0.2~ns for the rest of the analysis.

-We further characterize $g^{(2)}(0)$ as a function of various experimental parameters.
-When measuring $g^{(2)}(0)$ as a function of laser frequency (Fig. \ref{fig:autog2}B, the trend closely resembles the rate (Fig.~\ref{fig:source_tradeoff_full}), as expected.
+We further characterize heralded auto-$g^{(2)}(0)$ as a function of various experimental parameters.
+When measuring heralded auto-$g^{(2)}(0)$ as a function of laser frequency (Fig.~\ref{fig:autog2}b), the trend closely resembles the rate (Fig.~\ref{fig:source_tradeoff_full}) as expected.
 Here, only when the pumps are outside the Doppler-broadened linewidth do generated signal photons show single-photon behavior ($g^{(2)}(0) <$~0.5).
-We also find that the photons demonstrate strong single-photon behavior across our entire range of available laser powers (Fig.~\ref{fig:autog2}C, D), indicating that with boosted laser power, future work could see enhanced rates while still maintaining single-photon behavior.
+In our detuned regime, we also find that the photons demonstrate strong single-photon behavior across our entire range of available laser powers (Fig.~\ref{fig:autog2}c, d), indicating that with boosted laser power, future work could see enhanced rates while still maintaining single-photon behavior.